Kazakhstan–United States relations: Security cooperation

-The United States and Kazakhstan affirmed their continued collaboration in support of stability in the region, including through our joint efforts on counterterrorism.
-Our commitment to security cooperation is demonstrated by activities such as U.S. support for Kazakhstan's peacekeeping brigade KAZBAT and the annual military exercise Steppe Eagle.
+The U.S. and Kazakhstan affirmed their continued collaboration in support of stability in the region, including joint efforts on counterterrorism, U.S. support for Kazakhstan's peacekeeping brigade KAZBAT and the annual military exercise Steppe Eagle.

-Kazakhstan and the USA hold regular meetings dedicated to developing cooperation in the field of security and the fight against organized crime, terrorism, extremism and drug trafficking.
-In May 2015 General Prosecutor of the Republic of Kazakhstan Askhat Daulbayev met with U.S. Ambassador to Kazakhstan George Krol in Astana to discuss wide-ranging issues of bilateral legal cooperation, including transnational organized crime, terrorism, and drug trafficking.
-Daulbayev noted that Kazakhstan's General Prosecutor Office is actively cooperating with the U.S. in fighting against crimes.
+Kazakhstan and the U.S. hold regular meetings dedicated to developing cooperation in the field of security and the fight against organized crime, terrorism, extremism and drug trafficking.
+In May 2015, General Prosecutor of the Republic of Kazakhstan Askhat Daulbayev met with U.S. Ambassador to Kazakhstan George Krol in Astana to discuss wide-ranging issues of bilateral legal cooperation, including transnational organized crime, terrorism, and drug trafficking.
+Daulbayev noted that Kazakhstan's General Prosecutor's Office is actively cooperating with the U.S. in fighting crime.

-In August 2016 US Under Secretary for Civilian Security, Democracy and Human Rights Sarah Sewall conducted a trip to Kazakhstan to discuss with her Kazakh counterparts ways the two countries can strengthen their cooperation against terrorism.
+In August 2016, the U.S. under Secretary for Civilian Security, Democracy and Human Rights Sarah Sewall conducted a trip to Kazakhstan to discuss ways the two countries can strengthen their cooperation against terrorism.

-The U.S. State Department's coordinator for counterterrorism, Nathan Sales, visited Kazakhstan on October 7 and 8, 2019, to discuss the U.S. – Kazakhstan counterterrorism partnership and Kazakhstan's efforts to repatriate its citizens from Syria.
+The U.S. State Department's coordinator for counterterrorism, Nathan Sales, visited Kazakhstan from October 7–8, 2019 to discuss the U.S. and Kazakhstan's counterterrorism partnership and Kazakhstan's efforts to repatriate its citizens from Syria.
 Ambassador Sales said that Kazakhstan's repatriation program could serve as a roadmap for other countries to do the same.

-US Secretary of State Antony Blinken has pointed to Kazakhstan's work to repatriate more than 600 fighters and family members of Kazakh citizenship as a model for other countries.
+U.S. Secretary of State Antony Blinken has pointed to Kazakhstan's work to repatriate more than 600 fighters and family members of Kazakh citizenship as a model for other countries.

 Democracy and development

-The United States and Kazakhstan reaffirmed the importance of democratic development and efforts to strengthen representative institutions such as an independent media and local self-government.
+The U.S. and Kazakhstan reaffirmed the importance of democratic development and efforts to strengthen representative institutions such as an independent media and local self-government.
 Both sides acknowledged the importance of a vibrant and varied civil society during the Strategic Partnership Dialogue roundtable on governance and human rights with non-governmental organizations.
-The United States welcomes Kazakhstan's efforts to establish a national development assistance agency, KazAID.
+The U.S. welcomes Kazakhstan's efforts to establish a national development assistance agency, KazAID.